sangupta/brickie/README.md

 * [Author](#author)
 * [License](#license)

-## Brickie React Components
+## Brickie and React Components

 `Brickie` does not ship with any React component.
-It was developed with bring-your-own React component framework in mind.
+It was developed with bring-your-own React components approach in mind.
 Thus, you need to register components before you can start using them.

 To register a single component: